structure7/hvacMonitor/README.md

 <p align="center"><img src="http://i.imgur.com/U9lY9Yu.png"/></p>
 Hardware is a standalone ESP8266-01 and a few DS18B20 1-Wire digital thermometers.
 ESP8266-01 may be replaced by a larger Pro Mini or ESP-12E as bells and whistles increase.

+## Features
+ * Monitoring of the air temperature coming into my HVAC unit (return air) and temperature of air after it's cooled (supply air), including a Blynk notification of the unit isn't cooling enough.
+ * JSON parsing of Weather Undergrounds's API to bring the temperature of a neighbor's <a href="https://www.wunderground.com/personal-weather-station/dashboard?ID=KAZTEMPE29">PWS</a> to my Blynk project.

 ## Libraries and Resources

 Title | Include | Link